fahad19/firenze/README.md

 ### fetch(options = {})

-Fetches the model again from the Database, and returns it with a promise.
+Fetches the model from the Database, and returns it with a promise.

 A quick example:

 ```js
 var post = posts.model({id: 1});

 post.fetch().then(function (model) {
   var title = model.get('title');
 });